Sign up for this year’s Rotary Bikeathon

-A record number of cyclists of all ages and abilities saddled up to take part in this year’s Maidenhead Rotary Club Bikeathon on Sunday 11th July.
+A record number of cyclists of all ages and abilities saddled up to take part in last year’s Maidenhead Rotary Club Bikeathon on Sunday 11th July.

 Event organiser, Rotarian Sean Egan, said: “We were delighted to run the Bikeathon again after its absence last year and it was great to welcome so many more families, individuals and clubs.
 Today represents a significant increase in numbers and hopefully we can now get some real annual traction year on year.”